zak92/Protein-Domains-RESTful-web-servcie/README.md

 # Advanced-Web-Development-REST-API
-REST API for the module Advanced Web Development (CM3035) - University of London
+REST API for the module Advanced Web Development (CM3035)

-Midterm Coursework
+A RESTful web service to query protein domain data